Franjcf/hybridPorousInterFoam/README.rst

 Case Template

-    - A basic template that includes all the neccesary files to run a succesfull simulation.
+     A basic template that includes all the neccesary files to run a succesfull simulation.
 Each variable within the "0/" directory and the "constant/transportProperties" file is labeled to make it easier to understand

 ----------------------------------------------------------------------------

 Darcy Flow Cases

-    - Test cases regarding the verification of the solver in a domain completely occupied by porous media (Buckley-Leverett and determination of a capillarity-gravity equilibirum)
+    - Test cases related to the verification of the solver in a domain completely occupied by porous media (Replicatino of the 1-D Buckley-Leverett analytical solution and determination of a capillarity-gravity equilibirum)

 .. figure:: /figures/Darcy.png
     :align: right